PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Results and Discussions

 \subsection{Interpretation of the physically modeled outputs}

 One important advantage of our approach is the possibility of the atom-atom pairwise interpretation of DTI.
 To rationally design a drug for a specific target, knowing the dominant interaction of ligand binding is helpful.
 Since PIGNet computes atom-atom pairwise energy components, we can calculate the energy contribution of the substructures within a ligand.
 Here, we conduct a case study for two target proteins retrieved from the PDBbind dataset; protein-tyrosine phosphatase non-receptor type 1 (PTPN1) and platelet activating factor acetylhydrolase (PAF-AH).
-The result is illustrated in Figure \ref{fig:3}a, where two ligands for each protein are compared regarding the predicted substructural energy contributions and the inhibitory constant, $K_i$.
-Note that the lower the $K_i$, the stronger the protein-ligand binding affinity.
-For PTPN1, the two ligands differ only by the red-circled substructure.
-The sulfonyl piperidine moiety is inserted in the second ligand instead of the benzyl moiety in the first ligand.
-The model predicts greater energy contribution for the sulfonyl piperidine moiety, and such a result is coherent to the experimental $K_{i}$ values.
+The result is illustrated in Fig. \ref{fig:interpretation}a, where two ligands for each protein are compared regarding the predicted substructural energy contributions and the inhibitory constant, $K_i$.
+Each ligand pair has high structural similarity, and only differ in red-circled moieties.
+For PTPN1, the model predicts greater energy contribution for the tetramethyl cyclohexyl moiety than the cyclohexyl moiety.
+Such a result is coherent to the experimental $K_{i}$ values.
 For PAF-AH, the ligand with the phenyl group has a lower $K_i$ value than that of the ligand with the methyl group.
 The model predicts greater energy contribution of the phenyl group compared to the methyl group.
-For both proteins, the common substructure of the two ligands, highlighted in the figure with blue circles, are predicted to have similar energy contributions.
-This implies that the predicted outcomes provide physically meaningful interpretations of the ligand binding, which can be further used for ligand optimization to strengthen the binding affinity with the target protein.
+For both proteins, the blue-circled common substructures are predicted to have similar energy contributions.
+This implies the predicted energy contribution of each substructure provides a physically meaningful interpretation, which can take further advantages to strengthen the total binding affinity towards the target protein during the ligand optimization.

 Most docking programs manually assign different scoring functions to atom-atom pairs according to the predefined categories.
 This manual assignment would fall short when the binding pattern of the pair does not fit in the existing category.
 Instead of the handcrafted categorization, our model exploits neural networks to automatically differentiate the atom-atom pairs; the information of each pair's interaction is updated through the graph attention networks.
-We illustrate the deviation and its physical interpretation in Figure \ref{fig:3}b and \ref{fig:3}c.
+We illustrate the deviation and its physical interpretation in Fig. \ref{fig:interpretation}b and \ref{fig:interpretation}c.